jekyll/jekyll-seo-tag/README.md

   In the above example, the author `benbalter`'s Twitter handle will be resolved to `@jekyllrb`.
 This allows you to centralize author information in a single `_data/authors` file for site with many authors that require more than just the author's username.

+  *Pro-tip: If `authors` is present in the document's front matter as an array (and `author` is not), the plugin will use the first author listed, as Twitter supports only one author.*

 4. An author in the document's front matter (the simplest way), e.g.:

   ```yml